leroykayanda/terraform-sample-ecs-project/README.md

 I then use a [module I created](https://registry.terraform.io/modules/leroykayanda/ecsModule/aws/latest) to set up an ECS fargate service.

 I use a local backend.
-The resources are created in eu-west-2 (London).
+The resources are created in eu-west-1 (Ireland).

 Steps to run: